To make a delicious cup of coffee, it’s important to use coffee grounds of the right size.

 And finally, the flow rate defines how long it takes water to pass through the grounds during the extraction process.
 Again, with Moka pot, that’s quite a short step, which takes less than a minute.

-When you take all of these factors into consideration, we can conclude that the best option for a Moka pot coffee is a fine grind.
+When you take all of these factors into consideration, we can conclude that the best Moka pot grind size is a fine grind.
 It should look slightly finer than sand, with particles roughly 1/32 inch in size.

 A fine grind size has just the time to get extracted during the short brewing process of the Moka pot.